cerium-lang/cerium/README.md

 If you like it give it a star and try it yourself, If you don't like it then I couldn't care less

-## What did you currently achive and what do you look for?
+## What did you currently achieve and what do you look for?

 - Semantics
     - Add support for Function Declarations [ ]